What kind of grave headstones will I see?

-While the Commission ensures that each of its casualties are commemorated equally, regardless of race, rank or creed, you will see some variation in the types of headstone or marker used.
+While the Commission ensures that each of its war dead is commemorated equally, you will see some variation in the types of headstone or marker used.

 Most commonly, you will see the standard CWGC headstone.
 Each headstone will be inscribed with the details of the individual, including name, rank, awards, service number, religious emblem and a personal inscription provided by the family.
 You will likely also see a regimental crest or badge at the top of each headstone.